 - They readily break a friendship if it does not meet their expectations and then move on to the next.

-- They maintaining a balance between career, family and friends, but “play” is of paramount importance.
-No distinct line is drawn between the various aspects of their lives, but they rather seek complete integration. (e.g. working from home or working flexi-hours).
+- They insist on a balance between career, family and friends, but “play” is still of paramount importance.
+No distinct line is drawn between the various aspects of their lives, instead they rather seek complete integration. (e.g. working from home or working flexi-hours).

-- They relentlessly asking “Why?” and often question management, question the way things are done and they challenge the status quo.
+- They relentlessly ask “Why?” and often question management, question the way things are done and they challenge the status quo.
 They ask because they need to understand.

 - They are in constant communication (debate) with their employer.

-- They require constant change in routine, work environment, responsibilities etc.
+- They require constant change in routine and variety in their work environment, responsibilities etc.

-- They move from one employer or career to another if personal expectations are not met or the career lacks meaning.
+- They move from one employer or career to another if personal expectations are not met or if their career lacks meaning.

-- They will make career choices which afford reference to spending time with friends.
+- They will make career choices which allows spending time with friends.

 - They attach great importance to respect, confidence and trust in mentoring and coaching.